Cynth3tik/awesome/README.md

 ## Rust

-*   [tauri-apps/tauri](https://github.com/tauri-apps/tauri) - Build smaller, faster, and more secure desktop applications with a web frontend.
+*   [tauri-apps/tauri](https://github.com/tauri-apps/tauri) - Build smaller, faster, and more secure desktop and mobile applications with a web frontend.

 *   [neondatabase/neon](https://github.com/neondatabase/neon) - Neon: Serverless Postgres.
 We separated storage and compute to offer autoscaling, code-like database branching, and scale to zero.